-These healthy Cobb Salads have a Southwest twist.
-Along with the traditional bacon and hard-boiled eggs, these salads also have black bean, corn, jicama and cilantro on top.
+This healthy Cobb Salad has a Southwest twist.
+Along with the traditional bacon and hard-boiled eggs, this Southwest Cobb Salad also has black beans, corn, jicama and cilantro on top.

 Back in my food stylist heyday I worked day in and day out with the same photography crew.
 We had a lot of fun and a lot of little jokes together.
 The other day I saw a photograph with something kind of blurry in the background that instantly jogged my memory and took me back to a running joke we had in those days.

 We had a little tiny piece of paper, 1-inch tall, that was torn and folded and shaped like a person.
 We called him Little Man.
 We kept him on the shelf in the photo studio, next to mirrors and brushes and all sorts of random photography gear.
 There he would sit, all one inch of him.

 I am not sure how he came to be.
 I must not have been there that day when he was made.
 But we would pull him out and add him to the photography set to get a laugh every once in a while.
 While everyone else was focused on finding the perfect background surface or adjusting the lighting, he would suddenly appear on a spoon handle.
 He never failed to make us die of laughter.

 He never made it into the actual finished shot, thank goodness, but he was often used as a joke when we were struggling with the props.
 “I know what we could put in that corner, Little Man!”
 And onto set he would go.
 The photographer would refresh and we would all get a chuckle seeing the tiny paper man next to the bowl of seafood chowder.